Raise the Roof with Headliner Insulation

 If you have limited clearance or are on a tighter budget Heat Wave Pro™ jute insulation is highly effective with an R-value of 3.91 per inch.

-If you're looking for sound blocking as well (for those rainy days), Mega Zorbe™ hydrophobic melamine foam has an R-value of 4.16 per inch!
+If you're looking to improve the acoustics inside as well, Mega Zorbe™ hydrophobic melamine foam does just that with an R-value of 4.16 per inch!
 You'll want to be certain you have at least 1/2" of clearance as this open cell foam technology only works when it's not compressed (that's why we don't suggest it for insulating a car floor.).

 PROFESSIONAL TIPS